cnlien/React-Todo/README.md

 ## Initializing the project.

-- `Fork and clone` this project and cd into your cloned version.
+- Fork and clone this project and cd into your cloned version.
-- `npm install` or `yarn install` will pull in all the node_modules you need.
+- `npm install` will pull in all the node_modules you need.
-- `npm start` or `yarn start` will start a development server on your `http://localhost:3000`.
+- `npm start` will start a development server on your `http://localhost:3000`.
-  - If npm or yarn asks you to select different port with some error message, just confirm and it will pull it up on port 3001.
+  - If npm asks you to select different port with some error message, just confirm and it will pull it up on port 3001.
 This simply means you have a development server up and running on that port already.

 ## Instructions